Las Cachorras Orientales: Las Cachorras Orientales

-In 1992, Mita and Shimoda, along with Akira Hokuto, had an excursion to Mexico, where they formed Las Cachorras Orientales.
-Mita and Shimoda turned heel and took on a new rougher style which included using steel chairs that match their ring attire colors and guardrails.
+In 1992, Mita and Shimoda, along with Akira Hokuto, embarked on an excursion to Mexico, where Hokuto and Mita formed Las Cachorras Orientales; Shimoda officially joined the stable on July 15, 1992, after pleading with Hokuto during an All Japan Women’s Pro-Wrestling event.
+Mita and Shimoda turned heel, adopting a rougher style that included using steel chairs matching their ring attire colors and guardrails.

 The team entered their first Tag League the Best during 1992, gaining 3 points in the tournament.
 The team appeared at All Japan Women's DREAM RUSH on November 26, 1992, defeating Miori Kamiya and Chikako Hasegawa.

 The team was not featured much during 1993, mostly wrestling undercard and trios matches.
-On April 2nd, 1993 at All Japan Women's Dreamslam 2 event, LCO were defeated by the FMW team of Combat Toyoda and Megumi Kudo.
+On April 2, 1993, at All Japan Women's Dreamslam 2 event, LCO were defeated by the FMW team of Combat Toyoda and Megumi Kudo.
 The team entered Tag League the Best 1993, coming in second to last with 4 points.
 During this tournament, the team met their future rivals, Kaoru Ito and Tomoko Watanabe on December 10, 1993.

-LCO had their biggest match to date on January 24, 1994 facing off against WWWA Tag Champions Manami Toyota and Toshiyo Yamada in a 2 out of 3 falls match.
+LCO had their biggest match to date on January 24, 1994, facing off against WWWA Tag Champions Manami Toyota and Toshiyo Yamada in a 2 out of 3 falls match.

 Double Champions

 At Wrestling Queendom 1994 on March 27, 1994, the team won the JWP Tag Team Championship by defeating Mayumi Ozaki and Cutie Suzuki.
 The team became double champions later on in the week when they captured the UWA World Women's Tag Team Championship from Yumiko Hotta and Takako Inoue on March 30, 1994.
-The team defended both titles successfully against Yumiko Hotta and Kaoru Ito on May 2nd, 1994 and then again on June 3rd, 1994 against the JWP team of Hikari Fukuoka and Candy Okutsu.
+The team defended both titles successfully against Yumiko Hotta and Kaoru Ito on May 2, 1994, and then again on June 3, 1994, against the JWP team of Hikari Fukuoka and Candy Okutsu.
 At All Japan Women's Budokan Retsudan MAX on August 24, 1994, the team defended the UWA tag titles successfully against LLPW's Harley Saito and Jen Yukari.

 LCO entered Tag League the Best 1994.
 They had their best showing to date in the tournament, finishing in 4th place and gaining 9 points.

 On October 9, 1994, the team had another successful defense of the JWP Tag Titles when they defeated Command Bolshoi and Hikari Fukuoka.
 On November 20, 1994, at Big Egg Wrestling Universe at the Tokyo Dome, the team defended the UWA tag titles against their LLPW counterparts, Yasha Kurenai and Michiko Nagashima.

-On December 23, 1994 for AJW Zeno Happy Battle Xmas!!, Mita teamed with former Dream Orca partner, Toshiyo Yamada, to fight Shimoda and her former Tokyo Sweethearts partner, Manami Toyota.
+On December 23, 1994, for AJW Zeno Happy Battle Xmas!!, Mita teamed with former Dream Orca partner, Toshiyo Yamada, to fight Shimoda and her former Tokyo Sweethearts partner, Manami Toyota.